DasSauerkraut/Terraheim/README.md

 [Nexus](https://www.nexusmods.com/valheim/mods/803?tab=description)

 ### Patchnotes
+**v2.2.0 - Armor Drop**
+- Integrated Judes Equipment fully!
+The Nomad set and the Plate set now have their own unique effects and niches!
+- The Hyran(Nomad) Set is a Bowman set focused around money.
+Hitting enemies will occasionally drop coins, and the more coins you have, the more damage you do.
+But each time you attack, you spend a coin.
+- The Gesith(Plate) Set is a Shieldbrother set focused around the new stagger mechanics.
+Blocking attacks stores damage, which is released when you are staggered, hopefully giving you some breathing room.
+**v2.1.8**
+- Fixed download issues hopefully
+- Judes Equipment Compatability, the Barbarian armor mod is now depreciated.
+Maybe stuff coming in the future ;) **v2.1.5**
+- Updated for Hearth & Home
+- Changed Wyrdarrow UI to make it more clear when the next AoE will be available.
+- Clarified the description for the Hyperarmor power
+- Fixed the Chaos Set setting the blockpower of weapons/shields to 0.
+KNOWN ISSUE: The Blackmetal Bow and Gwyntorwr will only fire the Flametal Greatarrow.
+**v2.1.4**
+- Updated the description for Chosen Banes/Boons to explain what they do.
+- Updated the description for the Chosen set to explain being Blessed and Cursed.
+- Fixed error caused by Svalinn whenever you took damage from a non-humanoid source
+- Fixed issue with the Chosen set where you could not gain additional boons/banes after the blessing/curse cleared
+- POTENTIAL fix for throwing axes being deleted when a non-host hits an enemy with them.
+**v2.1.3**
+- Fixed Burning Wyrdwulf armor not requiring padded Wyrdwulf armor to reforge
+- Fixed Beotes armor not requiring the previous tier of armor to reforge
+- Adjusted Tier 3 min crafting station requirements, you should be able to upgrade an iron tier set to max now.
+**v2.1.2**
+- Fixed thorn calculations.
+Max thorn % is now 50%.
+- Chaos Armor Set's max quality is now 4
+**v2.1.1**
+- Added the setsAreLockedByTier option in the balance.json.
+Enabling this will means that each set is distinct for its tier.
+You won't be able to mix and match differing tiers of armor and get the set bonus.
+- Fixed item descriptions duplicating on relog
+- Potential fix for the freezing bug
+- Fixed Fyrd armor set being disabeld by default.
+Oops.
+- Fixed style selector showing for flametal shields.
 **v2.1.0 - Ashes of Surtr**
 - Added the Armorer's Workbench piece.
 This workbench now handles crafting, reforging, and upgrading of every Terraheim Integrated armor set and cape.
 - Added 5 Upgrades for the Armorer's Workbench